Exeter (Cornwall campuses)

 The information set out in our Appeals Page here is general guidance for University of Exeter students.
 It should not be seen as a definitive statement of the University's appeals policy and procedure.

-An overview of the University's academic appeals procedure, can be found here.
+An overview of the University's academic appeals procedure, as well as information about how to submit an appeal using the new system, can be found here.

 Academic Misconduct